11 Signs You Can Totally Trust Your Partner

 A partner with nothing to hide will give you consistent stories that don’t have big gaps of information.
 “There’s trust if they’re willing to talk about things, give you details, sometimes share additional details, and have no hesitations,” says Pepper Schwartz, PhD, co-author of Snap Strategies for Couples: 40 Fast Fixes for Everyday Relationship Pitfalls.
 Here are some other things you should tell your spouse or partner every day.

 Sex isn’t the only sign of physical intimacy in a relationship.
 Holding your hand and giving you a kiss in the morning show that you have a deep connection and that there’s trust in a relationship.
 “How a couple is intimate with each other physically says a lot about how much they trust each other on a deeper level,” Schneberger says.
 “Coming behind you to give you a hug when you’re cooking is intimacy.
 It’s not just the sexual act of sex—it’s those little things.”
-Check out these other 11 surprising signs your partner is a keeper.
+Learn more about the love languages everyone needs to know.

 “It’s become very common for people to hear when they get married, ‘Keep a bank account on the side so if he flakes out, you can support yourself,’” Feldhahn says.
 “A sign of trust is if they’re willing to totally put themselves ‘at risk’ and be very open about finances.”
 The act of hiding money from your partner shows that, at a certain level, you expect the worst from your partner.
 Even if you have separate bank accounts, being open about finances shows you depend on each other and trust each other enough to be left vulnerable.
 Don’t miss these other surprising secrets of happy couples.